StartupCorporation/customer-app/README.md

 ## ==== APPLICATION
-export APPLICATION_DEBUG=1  # Is the application running in the debug mode export APPLICATION_VERSION=0.0.1  # The application version export APPLICATION_DESCRIPTION="The customer microservice application."  # Application description
+export APPLICATION_DEBUG=1  # Is the application running in the debug mode export APPLICATION_VERSION=0.0.1  # The application version export APPLICATION_TITLE="Deye Web"  # The application title

 ## ==== DATABASE
 export DATABASE_HOST=database  # Host to connect to the database